1. Blog

 Probiotic/prebiotic supplements

-If your pet has chronic diarrhea, probiotic supplements like JustFoodForDogs’ Probiotic Live can help restore healthy gut flora, which improves gastrointestinal balance and can minimize or eliminate anal sac problems.
+If your pet has chronic diarrhea, probiotic supplements may help support healthy gut flora and gastrointestinal balance.

 Dogs with this type of GI issue will experience discomfort in the perianal region, prompting persistent scooting and grooming, leading to anal sac problems.
 Simply mix the probiotic with your dog’s food to target the GI issues that can lead to problems with the anal glands.